SeifedinS/US_City_Bike_Share_Project/README.md

 Explore US Bike Share Data

 ### Description
-In this project, I used Python programming language to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I wrote a code to import the data and answer interesting questions about it by computing descriptive statistics.
 Besides, I did include a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
 1. chicago.csv